sematext/docs/docs/integration/apache.md

           SetHandler server-status
         </Location>

 2. Create an Apache App in the  [Integrations / Overview](https://apps.sematext.com/ui/monitoring-create) (or  [Sematext Cloud Europe](https://apps.eu.sematext.com/ui/monitoring-create)).
 This will let you install the agent and control access to your monitoring and logs data.
-The short  [What is an App in Sematext Cloud](https://www.youtube.com/watch?v=tr_qxdr8dvk&index=14&list=plt_fd32ofypflbfzz_hiafnqjdltth1ns) video has more details.
 3. Name your Apache monitoring App and, if you want to collect Apache logs as well, create a Logs App along the way.
 4. Install the Sematext Agent according to the [https://apps.sematext.com/ui/howto/Apache/overview](https://apps.sematext.com/ui/howto/Apache/overview) displayed in the UI.